-It obviously makes sense to limit or steer clear of certain foods if they have health or medical consequences.
-However, even when you don’t have a choice about what you eat, you do have a choice in how you think about what you eat!
+That being said, even if you feel you don’t have a choice about what you eat, you do have a choice in how you think about what you eat!
 In other words, you may choose to limit certain foods in order to feel good, not to be good!

 5. Is eliminating, or even limiting, this food the priority for you?